StevenLyt/mapf-visualizer/README.md

 ## Getting Started

-Open [MAPF Visualizer](http://mapf-visualizer.com) in Chrome v98 and later for optimal support.
+Open [MAPF Visualizer](http://mapf-visualizer.com) in one of the following browsers for optimal support:

+- Chrome v98 and later
+- FIrefox v94 or later
+- Edge v98 or later
+- Safari v15.4 or later (**Note: this requires that you have updated to Mac OS Monterey 12.4, which most people haven't.**)

 ## Contributing